Irrigation: Sprinkler irrigation

 In sprinkler or overhead irrigation, water is piped to one or more central locations within the field and distributed by overhead high-pressure sprinklers or guns.
 A system using sprinklers, sprays, or guns mounted overhead on permanently installed risers is often referred to as a solid-set irrigation system.
-Higher pressure sprinklers that rotate are called rotors and are driven by a ball drive, gear drive, or impact mechanism.
+Higher-pressure sprinklers that rotate are called rotors and are driven by a ball drive, gear drive, or impact mechanism.
 Rotors can be designed to rotate in a full or partial circle.
 Guns are similar to rotors, except that they generally operate at very high pressures of 275 to 900 kPa and flows of 3 to 76 L/s (50 to 1200 US gal/min), usually with nozzle diameters in the range of 10 to 50 mm.
 Guns are used not only for irrigation, but also for industrial applications such as dust suppression and logging.

 Sprinklers can also be mounted on moving platforms connected to the water source by a hose.
 Automatically moving wheeled systems known as traveling sprinklers may irrigate areas such as small farms, sports fields, parks, pastures, and cemeteries unattended.
 Most of these use a length of polyethylene tubing wound on a steel drum.
-As the tubing is wound on the drum powered by the irrigation water or a small gas engine, the sprinkler is pulled across the field.
-When the sprinkler arrives back at the reel the system shuts off.
-This type of system is known to most people as a "water reel" travelling irrigation sprinkler, and they are used extensively for dust suppression, irrigation, and land application of wastewater.
+As the tubing is wound onto the drum, powered by irrigation water or a small gas engine, the sprinkler is pulled across the field.
+When the sprinkler returns to the reel, the system shuts off.
+This type of system is known to most people as a "water reel" travelling irrigation sprinkler, and it is used extensively for dust suppression, irrigation, and the land application of wastewater.

-Other travellers use a flat rubber hose that is dragged along behind while the sprinkler platform is pulled by a cable.
+Other travellers use a flat rubber hose dragged along behind them, while a cable pulls the sprinkler platform.

 Center pivot

 Center pivot irrigation is a form of sprinkler irrigation utilising several segments of pipe (usually galvanized steel or aluminium) joined and supported by trusses, mounted on wheeled towers with sprinklers positioned along its length.
 The system moves in a circular pattern and is fed with water from the pivot point at the center of the arc.
 These systems are found and used in all parts of the world and allow irrigation of all types of terrain.
 Newer systems have drop sprinkler heads.

-As of 2017 most center pivot systems have drops hanging from a U-shaped pipe attached at the top of the pipe with sprinkler heads that are positioned a few feet (at most) above the crop, thus limiting evaporative losses.
+As of 2017, most center pivot systems have drops hanging from a U-shaped pipe attached at the top of the pipe with sprinkler heads that are positioned a few feet (at most) above the crop, thus limiting evaporative losses.
 Drops can also be used with drag hoses or bubblers that deposit the water directly on the ground between crops.
 Crops are often planted in a circle to conform to the center pivot.
 This type of system is known as LEPA (Low Energy Precision Application).
 Originally, most center pivots were water-powered.
 These were replaced by hydraulic systems (T-L Irrigation) and electric-motor-driven systems (Reinke, Valley, Zimmatic).
 Many modern pivots feature GPS devices.